|

 Public provision was important to ensure that the exploitation

 of service users by private providers was stopped.
-In the
+In

-past, good quality housing, health and education services
+the past, good quality housing, health and education services

-were only available to those who could afford to pay; and
+were only available to those who could afford to pay;

-none at all for the poor.
+or none at all for the poor.

-Public services were created because people realised that
+Public services were created because people realised

-covering the whole population, regardless of their ability
+be comprehensive; covering the whole population, regardless

-to pay; that could be delivered locally and react to the
+of their ability to pay; that could be delivered locally

-changing needs of a local community; and that would be provided
+and react to the changing needs of a local community;

-more cheaply than comparable profit-driven services.
+and that would be provided more cheaply than comparable

-The Scottish people have traditionally valued public services
+The Scottish people have traditionally valued public

-and community education, further, higher and vocational
+pre-school and community education, further, higher and

-education, social care, welfare advice and support, residential
+vocational education, social care, welfare advice and

-care, information and library services, hospitals and emergency
+support, residential care, information and library services,

-care, and public housing.
+hospitals and emergency care, and public housing.

 These arguments are still true today.